computational-psychology/stimupy/lightness/README.rst

-This folder contains functions for creating common stimuli used in lightness/brightness research as numpy arrays (or save them as raster art).
+This submodule contains functions for creating common stimuli used in lightness/brightness research as numpy arrays (or save them as raster art).

 All stimuli are freely parameterizable, see docstrings of individual functions